-This project will aim to upgrade the customs clearance facilities at the biggest border crossing point with Serbia.
+This project will aim to upgrade the customs clearance and inspection facilities (including the border facilities for food, veterinary and phytosanitary inspection) at the biggest border crossing point with Albania.
 This project will improve the infrastructure, and the capacity to process the larger amount of traffic at the border crossing in less time.
-It will increase the cross border trade with Serbia as one of the major trading partners, and contribute to easier access of the domestic goods to the largest trade partners in the EU and the region.
+It will increase the cross border trade with Albania as one of the emerging trading partners, and contribute to easier access of the domestic goods to the other trade partners in the EU and the region.
 The project will also improve the ability to process seamlessly the goods in transit carried by transporters from the Region to the EU market and wider and vice versa.
 The upgrade will enable applying better canalised and more effective control procedures, the implementation of the one-stop-shop concept where all relevant state border inspections will perform their controls at one place and at one time.
 The completion of the project and creation of better working conditions will decrease the time for completion of cross border procedures, quicker release of the goods, thus contributing to greater competitiveness, reduced transport costs and positive impact on the development of the economy and wellbeing.